everstake/eosmon/README.md

 ### Start script eos_exporter.sh.
 This script collect metrics to text file.
 You need to set variables in eos_exporter.sh.
 You can use supervisor to start this script.
 To check Node Exporter use curl http://localhost:9100/metrics.
+To get metrics for other cryptocurrencies you need create other scripts.
+For example bos_exporter.sh.
 ### Import template to Grafana.
 You can import template Nodes_metrics.json to Grafana using standard import procedure.